Legal Documents for Selling Land in Wisconsin

 Many Wisconsin owners start by comparing the same three paths: list the land, market it themselves, or work directly with a cash buyer.
 That comparison should include more than headline price.
 Sellers should look at how many people need to approve the deal, how quickly the property needs to close, how much cleanup or marketing work they want to handle, and whether they are comfortable waiting for a financed buyer.

 A direct buyer is not always the highest-price path, but it can be the simplest path when the property has title issues, back taxes, difficult access, family complications, or a narrow buyer pool.
-On the other hand, a clean and highly marketable parcel may justify more exposure if your main goal is maximizing price and you have time to wait.
+On the other hand, a clean and highly marketable tract may justify more exposure if your main goal is maximizing price and you have time to wait.

 Questions to Ask Before You Move Forward